Cliquez ici pour l’article en Français!

 During my time there, I got the chance to take part to the NGO’s birthday party, which was thrown in grand style and with all the students and representatives of the organism!
 Yep, that is me on the first picture, mic in hand and dressed as the master of ceremony 😉

-I also decided to go visit the village’s public school, along with other volunteers, to introduce and promote the organism to the students.
-How sweet it was randomly bumping into one of our kids, sitting proudly in their school uniform!
+I also decided to go visit the village’s public school along with other volunteers, to introduce and promote the organism to the students.
+How sweet it was, randomly bumping into one of our kids, sitting proudly in their school uniform!
 This was also the opportunity to find out more about the indonesian public school system.

 4. Some advice before you go…

 Have you heard about volunteer tourism?
 The phenomenon consists in combining travel and volunteering and there’s much debate on the subject.
 Now I’m not here to claim the right opinion on this (if you’re interested, read this article from The Conversation).
 Instead, I can tell you from experience that some volunteers didn’t belong in the organism.
-Because it’s so easy to apply, you sometimes end up with people who don’t show the slightest interest to the NGO and who consider this a cheap holiday trip where to get boost your instagram with pictures of cute indonesian children.
-Pretty exasperating.
+Because it’s so easy to apply, you can sometimes end up with people who don’t show the slightest interest to the NGO and who consider this a cheap holiday trip to boost their instagram with pictures of cute indonesian children.
+Extremely exasperating.
 So despite the beauty of the place, keep in mind that you’re not here on vacation.
 You’ll have a lot of time in your hands to visit the island during the week-ends!

 Be a bit prepared